Summarize this with

 How does the AI quality differ?

-AppFollow uses AI-generated replies with rule-based automations. replient.ai trains the AI on real historical replies, website content and uploaded documents, called brand voice training.
-The result: replies that sound like your team and understand your product's context.
-For an app with 200+ reviews per month, this makes the difference between generic templates and brand-compliant 1-click replies.
+AppFollow uses AI-generated responses with rule-based automations. replient.ai trains the AI from real historical responses, website content, and uploaded documents, so-called brand voice training.
+The result: responses that sound like your team and know the context of your product.
+For an app with 200+ reviews per month, this difference makes the difference between generic templates and on-brand 1-click replies.

 Yes. replient.ai hosts all data on EU servers and offers a data processing agreement (DPA).
 AppFollow also partially hosts in the EU (Hetzner DE, AWS Finland), for GDPR compliance both tools are at a comparable level.